username0136/blog/blog/2025-01-17-January-Release/index.md

 - Allow accessing power menu on secured lockscreen
 - Touch to unlock anytime

-### Applications for PixelOS 15 are now open!
+### Applications for PixelOS 15 are now open

 We've opened applications for unofficial maintainers to join the official team.
-More info at https://blog.pixelos.net/docs/JoinTheTeam.
+More info at <https://blog.pixelos.net/docs/JoinTheTeam>.

 ### Support PixelOS's Development

-To support our work, consider making a donation at https://blog.pixelos.net/docs/donate to assist in covering our infrastructure expenses.
+To support our work, consider making a donation at <https://blog.pixelos.net/docs/donate> to assist in covering our infrastructure expenses.

 A heartfelt thank you to our sponsors from the last release: LobodPl, leomanmfk, kAleks12, Ivomola, aphirst and one other private sponsor.